jpjpjp2020/schoolprojects/BFS_pathfinding/README.md

     brew install graphviz
     ```
 - NB: With very large maps the output logging may be very long - to allow checking and monitoring the process throughout the callstack and different helper functions.

-### Test cases for review:

-- It completes the movements in no more than 6 turns for 4 trains between bond_square and space_port:

-    ```go
-    go run . ./map.txt bond_square space_port 4
-    // or
-    go run . ./map.txt bond_square space_port 4 log
-    ```
-- It displays "Error" on stderr when a map contains more than 10000 stations:

-    ```go
-    go run . ./maplarge.txt 1 2 5
-    // or
-    go run . ./maplarge.txt 1 2 5 log
-    ```
-- It finds more than one valid route for 100 trains between waterloo and st_pancras in the London Network Map:

-    ```go
-    go run . ./map5.txt waterloo st_pancras 100
-    // or
-    go run . ./map5.txt waterloo st_pancras 100 log
-    ```
-- It completes the movements in no more than 6 turns for 9 trains between beethoven and part:

-    ```go
-    go run . ./map6.txt beethoven part 9
-    // or
-    go run . ./map6.txt beethoven part 9 log
-    ```
-- It completes the movements in no more than 11 turns for 20 trains between beginning and terminus:

-    ```go
-    go run . ./map7.txt beginning terminus 20
-    // or
-    go run . ./map7.txt beginning terminus 20 log
-    ```
-- It completes the movements in no more than 6 turns for 4 trains between two and four:

-    ```go
-    go run . ./mapnumbers.txt two four 4
-    // or
-    go run . ./mapnumbers.txt two four 4 log
-    ```
-- It can find more than one route for 2 trains between waterloo and st_pancras for the London Network Map:

-    ```go
-    go run . ./map5.txt waterloo st_pancras 2
-    // or
-    go run . ./map5.txt waterloo st_pancras 2 log
-    ```
-- It finds more than one valid route for 3 trains between waterloo and st_pancras in the London Network Map:

-    ```go
-    go run . ./map5.txt waterloo st_pancras 3
-    // or
-    go run . ./map5.txt waterloo st_pancras 3 log
-    ```
-- It finds more than one valid route for 4 trains between waterloo and st_pancras in the London Network Map:

-    ```go
-    go run . ./map5.txt waterloo st_pancras 4
-    // or
-    go run . ./map5.txt waterloo st_pancras 4 log
-    ```
-- It finds only a single valid route for 1 train between waterloo and st_pancras in the London Network Map:

-    ```go
-    go run . ./map5.txt waterloo st_pancras 1
-    // or
-    go run . ./map5.txt waterloo st_pancras 1 log
-    ```
-- It completes the movements in no more than 8 turns for 10 trains between jungle and desert:

-    ```go
-    go run . ./map2.txt jungle desert 10
-    // or
-    go run . ./map2.txt jungle desert 10 log
-    ```
-- It completes the movements in no more than 8 turns for 9 trains between small and large:

-    ```go
-    go run . ./map3.txt small large 9
-    // or
-    go run . ./map3.txt small large 9 log
-    ```

 ### Design logic: